inferno-framework/inferno-reference-server/README.md

 To launch an app from the EHR go to `/app-launch`

-## Deploying the Server

-If you plan on deploying this server, please remember to update POSTGRES_USER, POSTGRES_PASSWORD, POSTGRES_DB in Dockerfile.database and update `hapi.properties` with the new connection information.

 ## Contact Us
 The Inferno development team can be reached by email at inferno@groups.mitre.org.
 Inferno also has a dedicated [HL7 FHIR chat channel](https://chat.fhir.org/#narrow/stream/153-inferno).